Solanin: Plot

 Meiko and Taneda graduated from university two years ago.
 Having no real goals or direction, they step into society, clueless.
 Meiko works as an Office Lady to pay the rent for her apartment, while Taneda works as an illustrator in a press company, earning just enough to take some of Meiko's burden.
 While Taneda often meets up with his bandmates from their University days to jam, he still feels something is missing.
 His bandmates know what it is: they need to step out, promote themselves and let their songs be heard by a larger crowd; which has been their dream since their first meeting in their university's "Pop Music Club".

 Unhappy with the rhythm of their "normal" graduate lives, things change when two important decisions are made: Meiko decides to quit her job, and Taneda decides to devote time to write his first proper song for the band.
 Having broken free of their old routines, they now find themselves uncertain of where their new life will take them.
 Slowly, Meiko and Taneda come to embrace their unpredictable future together but an unexpected tragedy occurs, changing their lives and the lives of their friends forever.

 Media

 Manga

 Solanin is written and illustrated by Inio Asano.
 It was serialized in Shogakukan's Weekly Young Sunday from 2005 to 2006.
-Shogakukan published the manga's two tankōbon between December 5, 2005, and May 2, 2006.
+Shogakukan published the manga's two tankōbon on December 5, 2005, and May 2, 2006, respectively.
 A combined edition featuring colored illustrations and a new epilogue chapter was later released by Shogakukan on October 30, 2017.
 The manga is licensed in North America by Viz Media, which released the manga as a single volume on October 21, 2008.